-- 1.1 The Governing Body and teaching staff are committed to providing the best education they can for all their pupils.
-Good behaviour, discipline and a safe non-bullying environment in school are essential to successful teaching and learning. - 1.2 We aim to develop attitudes and skills that embody our whole school values: hope, courage, love, tolerance, honesty, co-operation, responsibility and appreciation and British Values as defined by the government (Prevent Duty 2015): democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Through promotion of these values we expect all members of the school community to show respect for diversity specifically but not exclusively differences in religion, race, sexuality, economic background and physical and educational need. - 1.3 We will aim to involve parents by informing them when their children are having continuing difficulties and when their children have a special success.
-An agreement to support the school's policy and guidelines forms part of the home school agreement that all parents have signed. - 1.4 Bullying behaviours will not be tolerated.
-They are seen as a severe infringement of the school's Golden Rules and will be dealt with accordingly.
-(See 5.1 below)
+- 1.3 We promote British Values defined by the Department for Education as: democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Through promotion of these values, we expect all members of the school community to show respect for diversity, specifically but not exclusively, differences in religion, race, sexuality, economic background and physical and educational need. - 1.4 We will aim to involve parents by informing them when their children are having continuing difficulties and when their children have a special success.
+An agreement to support the school's policy and guidelines forms part of the home school agreement that all parents have signed.